Ithemule/Ancient-Greek-Polytonic-Keyboard/README.md

 | Macron | <kbd>-</kbd> |  ` ̄  ` |
 | Iota subscript | <kbd>\|</kbd> | ` ι `  |
 | Diaeresis | <kbd>"</kbd> | ` ̈  ` |

-# Important Note
-When the files are running, they delete characters by outputting `Left-Arrow` + `Delete` rather then `Backspace`
-- Many characters use combining diacritics to form, such as `ᾱ́ `; you would have to hit `Backspace` twice to delete it, but with this workaround, you only have to press `Backspace` once

-When you highlight text to delete, use `Delete` rather than `Backspace`, since `Backspace` will not work.